vikasrs4u/Watch-Calci/README.md

 # Watch Calci
-Watch Calci is a watchOS app for Apple Watch that helps you do basic calculations like addition and subtraction easily.
+Watch Calci is a watchOS app for Apple Watch that helps you do basic calculations like Addition, Subtraction, Multiplication and Divison easily.
 This app supports all versions of Apple Watch for both 38mm and 42mm version.

 ### App Demo